 Little thing she does, however trivial;

-He peruses her, like she is a magazine
+He peruses her, like a magazine

 Fallen wide open, pages flickering,